 “Directions is responsive to our supervisory referrals and they keep us updated on the employee’s progress.”
 Cindy Mefford, Director of Human Resources, Eastmont Towers

-Starting the conversation with an employee about a performance problem is often the most difficult step.
+Starting the conversation with an employee about a performance issue is often the most difficult step.
 Before the conversation begins, the supervisor should have necessary documentation ready so that they can give as specific information as possible.
 Supervisors are encouraged to utilize their Human Resources personnel and their EAP to aide them in these processes.

 Some Do’s and Don’t for Managers and Supervisors for meetings with employees: